 - Cesarean Section Infection and Breastfeeding

-The joy motherhood is unparalleled – you’re now going to want to start caring for your baby right away!
+The joy of motherhood is unparalleled; now that you have a baby, you will probably think of spending all your time with that munchkin of yours and you must have started caring for your baby right away!
 But if you’ve had a caesarean delivery, it is necessary to take care of yourself first.
-The entire process of a c-section is intensely surgical, which makes it open to the risk of contracting a post-caesarean infection.
-The wound will take its own time to heal and the stitches will fall off when they are due.
+The entire process of a C-section is intensely surgical, which makes it open to the risk of contracting a post-caesarean infection.
+The wound takes its own time to heal and the stitches fall off when they are due.
 But if an infection makes it way to the wound, it requires additional precautions.

 Although the chances of contracting an infection are quite low today due to advances in medicine, there are certain factors that can increase the risk of that happening.
 Some of those are: